Prathyush-k/Prediction-of-Pneumonia/README.md

 # Prediction-of-Pneumonia
-Prediting if a person has pneumonia based on chest x-rays
+Predicting if a person has pneumonia based on chest x-rays